-Note: If you want to configure the SAN Volume Controller 2145-8F2 in the following manner, the master console cannot view the SAN topology because there are only two fibre channel connections available.
-Ensure that you install TPC on the host system of each SAN to enable topology viewing.
+Note: If you want to configure the SAN Volume Controller 2145-8F4 in the following manner, the master console cannot view the SAN topology because there are only two fibre-channel connections available.
+You can install the IBM TotalStorage Productivity Center for Fabric (TPC for Fabric) agent on at least one host system in the SAN to enable topology viewing.

-Master console Ethernet Fibre-channel Fibre-channel Master console Public network VPN port-1 port-2
+Masteria Ethernet Master console Public network VPN

-E Example of a completed cable connection table l· Assume that you are completing the cabling details for the system.
-1 Note: Remember that SAN Volume Controllers are configured in pairs and that each pair must not be connected to the same UPS.
-If you are configuring a pair of SAN Volume Controller 2145-8F2, then you will need to install a pair of 2145 UPS-1U units.
-If you are configuring a pair ofSAN Volume Controller 2145-4F2, then you will need to install either a pair of 2145 UPS-1U units or a pair of 2145 UPS units.
-2145 UPS does not support SAN Volume Controller 2145-8F2.
-The two UPS units of a pair should not be connected to the same power source to reduce the chance of input power failure at both UPS units. r Assume that the pairs of 2145 UPS-1Us are node 1 and node 2, and node 3 and node 4, and that the four power sources provided by the 2145 UPS-1U units are A, 3, C and D. 1 Note: The 2145 UPS-1U requires four dedicated branch circuits that meet the following specifications: 15 amp circuit breaker in each branch circuit that supplies the power to a 2145 UPS-1U Single-phase • 50 - 60 Hz • 220 volt (For the Ethernet connection, you must use Ethernet port 1 of the SAN Volume Controller 2145-8F2.
+Example of a completed cable connection table

+Assume that you are completing the cabling details for the system.

+Note: Remember that SAN Volume Controller nodes are configured in pairs and that each pair must not be connected to the same UPS.
+If you are configuring a pair of SAN Volume Controller 2145-8F2 nodes or a pair of SAN Volume Controller 2145-8F4 nodes, then you must install a pair of 2145 UPS-1U units.
+If you are configuring a pair of SAN Volume Controller 2145-4F2 nodes, then you must install either a pair of 2145 UPS-1U units or a pair of 2145 UPS units.
+2145 UPS does not support SAN Volume Controller 2145-8F2 node or the SAN Volume Controller 2145-8F4 node.

+To reduce the chance of input power failure at both UPS units, the two UPS units of a pair should not be connected to the same power source.
+Assume that the pairs of 2145 UPS-1Us are node 1 and node 2, and node 3 and node 4, and that the four power sources provided by the 2145 UPS-1U units are A, B, C and D.

+Note: Ensure that your 2145 UPS-1U complies with the following specifications:

+- The voltage supplied to the 2145 UPS-1U must be 200 240 V single phase. - The frequency supplied must be 50 or 60 Hz.

+For the Ethernet connection, you must use Ethernet port 1 of the SAN Volume Controller node.
 Do not use any other Ethernet port, because the software is configured for Ethernet port 1 only.

-1 Note: Connect all SAN Volume Controller 2145-8F2 nodes that are part of the same cluster to the same Ethernet subnet.
+Note: Connect all SAN Volume Controller nodes that are part of the same cluster to the same Ethernet subnet.
 Otherwise, TCP/IP address failover does not work.
-40

-Table 9 illustrates this example:
+Table 9 on page 45 illustrates this example:

-T 1 1 0 c Table 9.
+Table 9.
 Example of cable connection table